MeetLens/meetlens-backend/docs/Architecture & Flow (MVP).md

 5. For each `stable_segment`:
     - Send it to **TranslationService**.
     - TranslationService calls GPT to translate that segment.
+    - As translation streams in, send `translation_partial` messages for the **live preview**.
-    - When translation is ready → send `translation` message.
+    - When the translation is finalized → send a `translation_stable` message for that segment.

 ---